Aria547/trucks-api/README.md

 ## Current progress
 * Realization and continuation of the front of the application
-* Integration of mongodb with the server with Docker (comming)
+* Integration of mongodb to the server with Docker (comming)
 * Continuation for the back-end

 ## Docs